DavidRaab/website/content/posts/2023-01-07-perl-regex-parsing-with-g-option.md

 say pos($str);               # 13
 ```

-To understand the position: The position of a string is between the characters
+The value returned by `pos` is between the characters
-of a string.
+of a string, pointing to the next character to be considered.
 It start with `0` before the first character of a string.
 So
 position `4` means it is between `4` and the space character ` `.

 But it is also possible to set the starting position before you use a regex